Zapit-Optostim/zapit-tcp-bridge/README.md

 ### **Generating a communication tuple**

-As described above, messages to the server must always consist of 4 bytes: the command number, the argument keys, the argument values, and the condition number.
-Now let's say we want to send the command number 1 (sendSamples), we wish to communicate along the conditionNum, laserOn and verbose channels, and we wish to set the conditionNum to 4, laserOn to True and verbose to False (n.b. remember that if the command number is anything else than 1, all other bytes will be set to 0).
+As described above, messages to the server must always consist of 4 bytes: the command (indicated by a number), the argument keys, the argument values, and the condition number.
+Now let's say we want to send the command number 1 (sendSamples), we wish to communicate along the `conditionNum`, `laserOn` and `verbose` channels, and we wish to set the `conditionNum` to `4`, `laserOn` to `True` and `verbose` to `False` (n.b. remember that if the command number is anything else than 1, all other bytes will be set to 0).
 In order to send this command to the server, we must first generate a byte tuple containing this information.
 We can do this by calling the `gen_Zapit_byte_tuple` function from the `Python_TCP_Utils` module.
 First we import the module:

 ```python